 Part Two – Starting with firm foundations

-So getting started isn’t all that difficult and needn’t take long at all.
+So getting formally set up isn’t all that difficult and needn’t take long at all.
 But, of course, you are much more likely to be successful if you start with firm foundations:

 Step 8.
 Decide on the best legal structure for your business